About Me

 -

-Problems from the past
+Patterns and experiences from the past

 -

-Feeling lost or disconnected
+Feeling lost, stuck or disconnected

 -